mocdaniel/dashing-icinga2/README.md

 Additional changes are inside the widgets. `simplemon` was added. `meter` was modified to update the maximum value at runtime. `list` was updated to highlight colors and change font sizes.

+## Icinga 2 Library

+`lib/icinga2.rb` provides a class `icinga` which is responsible for reading the configuration file, initializing the api connection and fetching data.

+Several public attributes are exposed by this class already.
+You'll need to instantiate a new object and then call the `run` method.

+Then you are able to access these attributes and public functions such as `getHostobjects` and `getServiceObjects`.
+These two functions can be called by passing

+* attrs as an array of attribute strings
+* filter as Icinga 2 API filter string
+* joins as an array of joined objects and/or attributes

+A simple test runner for testing own modifications has been added into `test/icinga2.rb`.
+You can find additional examples over there as well.

 ## TODO

 * Add ticket system demo (e.g. dev.icinga.org)